SemanticMediaWiki/SemanticCite/docs/04-scite.md

 ## Bibtex record import

-To ease the reuse of bibtex records, `#scite` provides the `|bibtex=` parameter to import a bibtex formatted text to create annotatable record following the assignments declared in the `MediaWiki:` [property](02-property-mapping.md) and [template](03-template-mapping.md) page.
+To ease the reuse of bibtex records, `#scite` provides the `|bibtex=` parameter to import a bibtex formatted text to create an annotatable record following the assignments declared in the `MediaWiki:` [property](02-property-mapping.md) and [template](03-template-mapping.md) page.